2021 U.S. Figure Skating Championships: Pairs

+Ice dance

 Controversy

 U.S. Figure Skating maintained strict COVID-19 protocols within the bubble, including asking skaters to don a mask immediately after leaving the ice, but appeared to apply inconsistent requirements to skaters who had come into contact with positive cases prior to the event.
 After three senior pairs teams training under the same coach came into contact with a COVID-positive case, they voluntarily chose to withdraw out of precaution, whereas senior ice dance team Christina Carreira / Anthony Ponomarenko appeared to be asked to withdraw by the federation.
 However, Carreira/Ponomarenko's rinkmates and coaches were able to attend the competition, despite Carreira/Ponomarenko having come into contact with the positive case at their training rink.
 In addition, coach Tom Zakrajsek was unable to travel to the event due to contracting COVID-19 in early January and one of his students, Paige Rydberg, also tested positive upon arrival in Las Vegas; despite this, no contact tracing protocols were enacted, with the remaining athletes from Zakrajsek's training group and rink being allowed to compete.

 International team selections

 World Championships

-The World Championships are scheduled to be held from March 22–28 in Stockholm, Sweden.
-U.S. Figure Skating announced the ladies' team on January 16 and the men's, pairs, and ice dance teams on January 17.
+The World Championships were held from March 22–28 in Stockholm, Sweden.
+U.S. Figure Skating announced the women's team on January 16 and the men's, pairs, and ice dance teams on January 17.